Pirates vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins' Pablo Lopez (8-6) will make his 25th start of the season.
+- Sonny Gray (6-5) will take to the mound for the Twins and make his 25th start of the season.

+- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his sixth consecutive quality start.

-- Lopez will look to finish five or more innings for the 16th start in a row.
+- Gray will look to finish five or more innings for the 11th start in a row.

-- He is looking for his third appearance in a row with no earned runs allowed.
+- He has five appearances this season with zero earned runs allowed out of his 24 chances this season.

 |Opponent